Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks: Numerical examples

 To construct the smooth approximate distance function $D$ we follow the approach of \cite{BeNy} with one simplification: since we are considering the unit square, the exact distance function is known, and we use it to calculate the exact distance to the boundary at 300 randomly chosen points in the interior of $\Omega$.
 We then fit a neural network $D$ to this data, along with the 400 data points corresponding to the boundary (where the distance should naturally be zero).
 We use one hidden layer, 40 nodes and the hyperbolic tangent as activation function on the hidden layer.
 No activation function was used on the output layer.
 Again, BFGS was used to train the network.

 The deep network $N(w,x)$ is constructed with five hidden layers with sigmoid as activation function on the hidden layers.
 Each hidden layer is taken to have 10 nodes, leading to a total of 481 parameters.
 We use no activation function on the output layer, as we want the possible range of the network to be all of $\R$.
 We use the BFGS algortithm to train the network.
 In the loss function \eqref{tot_loss:method1}, we take the factor $C=10^4$ in front of the term which penalizes non-convexity.
 At some point the algorithm terminated due to precision loss.
+This happens when the line search in the BFGS method fails and could be a consequence of the local behavior of the function.
 In these cases we found that continuing to train the network using the Adam algorithm for a few hundred epochs with a learning rate of the order $10^{-7}$ took us out of the problematic region and allowed us to continue using the BFGS algorithm.
 The end result can be seen in Figure \ref{Ex0_pic}, which displays the absolute error of the trained network and the exact solution $u$.
 Note that by construction $u$ is of the order of 1 on the unit square.
 The precision obtained is comparable to that found in the examples in \cite{BeNy}.